Meet the Creative Team

 Andrew is keen to build on his earlier experience of recreating The Moth of Moonbi’s climactic cliff-fight scene and hopes that additional recreations of lost scenes will facilitate greater public access to and appreciation of Charles Chauvel’s original film.

-Ric Chauvel-Carlsson, Creative Consultant on the project, comes from a proud filmmaking heritage as the grandson of legendary pioneer, Charles Chauvel.
+• Ric comes from a proud filmmaking heritage as the grandson of legendary filmmaking pioneer, Charles Chauvel.
 With two decades of experience in the cinema industry, Ric has focused on film exhibition and nurturing screen culture, playing a key role in promoting diverse cinematic voices and enriching the cultural landscape.

 Georgie was involved in the earlier recreation of The Moth of Moonbi’s climactic cliff-fight scene and will reprise her role as “The Moth”, Dell Ferris.
 This role has been particularly special to Georgie, as she takes on the character originally portrayed by Doris Ashwin, and honours the legacy of the film’s original filmmakers.